JosephLai241/URS/README.md

 # Some Linux Tips

-- **Alias**
-  - If you do not want to type out the path to your Python3.6 every time you run the program, you can create an alias by adding a line in your .bashrc.
-  - `alias python3.6='/usr/bin/python3.6'`
-  - I named the alias "python3.6" and set the path to where my Python3.6 is located.
-Your Python3.6 may be located elsewhere.
-Use `which python3.6` to get the path to where it is installed on your machine.
-  - Now you will only have to prepend `python3.6` to run the scraper.
-    - `python3.6 scraper.py ...`

 - **`./`**
-  - You can even further simplify running the program by making the program executable.
+  - You can further simplify running the program by making the program executable.
   - `sudo chmod +x scraper.py`
   - Make sure the shebang at the top of scraper.py matches the location in which your Python3.6 is installed.
-Again, you can use `which python3.6` to check.
+You can use `which python3.6` to check.
 The default shebang is `#!/usr/bin/python3.6`.
   - Now you will only have to prepend `./` to run the scraper.
     - `./scraper.py ...`
   - Troubleshooting